Guinness Beef Stew Recipe

 - If you can’t get your hands on a Guinness, a dark beer will work nicely.

-- Yet another dish that puts that Dutch Oven to work.
-If you don’t yet own one, consider adding it to your kitchen arsenal.
-It’s a workhorse in our home, acting as roaster, braiser, baker, fryer and chili maker.
-And a darn good weapon if necessary.
+- Yet another delicious dish that puts a Dutch Oven to work.
+If you don’t own a yet, consider adding one to your kitchen arsenal.
+A 6-8 quart is a good size that can handle a variety of dishes.
+Our Dutch Oven is a workhorse in our home, acting as roaster, braiser, baker, fryer and chili maker.

 - Beer Braised Chicken Recipe